-I visited the Castle of St. Jorge, Belem Monastery and devoured many Pastel de Nata (custard tarts) while wandering the old town roads in Alfama.
+Over the next couple days I visited the Castle of St. Jorge, Belem Monastery and devoured many Pastel de Nata (custard tarts) while wandering the old town roads in Alfama.
 Then on my last night, I made sure to get amongst the locals in a Fado bar.
-Intimate and emotional is the best way I can describe this music, and a must experience for any first time visit.
+Intimate and emotional is the best way I can describe this music, and a must experience for any first time visitor.

 My hopes were very high for this trip.
 Unfortunately, I had organised to spend my actual birthday in spectacular Sintra; the ideal location for a romantic getaway, not so much for celebrating a quarter century.
 It was pretty dam lonely to say the least, but also the reminder I needed that it’s up to me to make my own story and no matter how independent I like to be, I do actually need and enjoy the company of others.
 My accommodation here was the lovely tranquil Moonhill Hostel.